-Let me first explain that not all people hear the same way.
-Some people suffer from hearing deficiencies and have hearing loss at specific frequencies.
-Working in high noise areas or as a result of an injury causes this.
-There are also things like the wax build-up and fluid build-up in the ears.
-And, might just be the case.
-A person does not hear the difference between a new cable and a cable that has been “burned”.
+Let me first explain not all people hearing is the same.
+And some people suffer from hearing deficiencies and have hearing loss at specific frequencies.
+Also, working in high noise areas or as a result of an injury causes these problems.
+And there are also things like wax build-up and fluid build-up in ears.
+Also, a person does not hear the difference between a new cable and a cable that has been “burned” or broken in.

-I can only tell you what I know from my last fifteen years of experience with Audio cables from the costly 10,000 USD cables down to the modest 50 USD cables, and yes they all need to be “Burned” in to give the sound intended.
+I can only tell you what I know from my last Twenty years of experience with Audio cables from the costly 10,000 USD cables down to the modest 50 USD cables.
+And yes they all need to be “Burned” in to give the sound intended.

 This very easy to do because as all you have to do is plug the cable into the mains power outlet and leave it there.
-Switch on your CD player T/T and your amplifier and let it play for 24 hours.
+And switch on your CD player T/T and your amplifier and let it play for 24 hours.

-The initial period to hear a difference and then you will listen to another change after about a week of constant use and then again after about a month of continuous use you will hear another change.
-Also it is interesting to go back to the untreated power cord and plug it in just to compare with the burned in a power cord.
+The initial period to hear a difference and then you will listen to another change after about a week of constant use and then is about 24 hours.
+And after about a month of continuous use you will hear another change.
+Also it is interesting to go back to the untreated power cord and plug it in to compare with the burned in a power cord.
 By doing this, you will be surprised how the sound has changed over the past few days and weeks.

-Again this is very easy to do because all you have to do is connect the interconnects from your source (CD player/Turntable/DVD player/DAC/media player) and plug the other end into your Amplifier.
+Again this is very easy to do because all you have to do is connect the interconnects from your source (CD player/Turntable/DVD player/DAC/media player).
+And plug the other end into your Amplifier.
 Follow the same procedure as for the power cord.
-One thing to remember is that once you have connected your cables, they must stay in the same direction.
+And one thing to remember is that once you have connected your cables, they must stay in the same direction.